Latent TB infection

 To diagnose TB of the respiratory tract, 3 - 5 sputum specimens are collected first thing in the morning when they are most likely to contain the most TB bacteria.
 If extrapulmonary TB is suspected, samples are collected based upon where in the body the infection is likely to be.
 Multiple samples of gastric washings/aspirates or urine may be collected and submitted to the laboratory.
 Sometimes cerebral spinal fluid (CSF), biopsied tissue, or other body fluids are also collected.

 AFB cultures are set up using decontaminated, digested, and concentrated body samples.
 Nutrients and incubation provide a supportive environment for the slow growing mycobacteria.
-The results of cultures are definitive: They can tell your doctor what organisms are present and what drugs are likely to kill them but they take time - days to several weeks for positive samples, up to six to eight weeks to confirm negative results.
+The results of cultures are definitive: They can tell your doctor what organisms are present and what drugs are likely to kill them but they take time - days to several weeks for positive samples, up to six to twelve weeks to confirm negative results.

 Once M. tuberculosis has been identified and treatment has begun, AFB smears and cultures are used to monitor the effectiveness of treatment.

-X-rays are often used as a follow-up to positive TB skin tests to look for signs of mycobacteria growth and to help determine whether someone has active tuberculosis or a latent TB infection.
+X-rays are often used as a follow-up to positive TB skin and antibody tests to look for signs of mycobacteria growth and to help determine whether someone has active tuberculosis or a latent TB infection.
 Infection with TB can cause a number of characteristic findings on x-rays, including cavities (holes) and calcification in organs such as the lungs and kidneys.
 More information on radiological tests can be found at The Royal College of Radiologists.